The Bankrate promise

 Forbearance puts your mortgage on hold temporarily.
 The payments are suspended or reduced for a set period, and you agree to pay with a lump sum or through installments once the pause period ends.
 During the forbearance period, the record reflects that you’re current on your mortgage.

-This option tends to be the best fit for “people facing a short-term financial hardship or disruption of income,” says Matt Ribe, senior director of legislative affairs with the National Foundation for Credit Counseling.
+This option tends to be the best fit for “people facing a short-term financial hardship or disruption of income,” says Matt Ribe, senior director of legislative affairs with the National Foundation for Credit Counseling (NFCC).
 “It’s simply a way to stall payments without being considered delinquent.”

 This option doesn’t involve underwriting or much work on the servicer’s part.
 The downside is you’ll pay more interest by effectively stretching out your mortgage term.